 Lots of Payment Options

 Hostinger isn't one of those hosts that only support card payments.
 They not only support PayPal, they even support Bitcoin payments.

 Solid Script Auto-installer

 Their script auto-installer features over 50 different popular web softwares like WordPress, Drupal, Joomla and more.
 I only tried auto-installing WordPress, and the process was swift, smooth and effortless.

 My Overall Thoughts

-Overall, Hostinger is a solid option for beginners who aren't willing to shell out a lot of money towards web hosting.
+Overall, Hostinger is a solid option for beginners who aren't willing to shell out a lot of money for more premium brands like SiteGround.
 In the budget shared hosting space, I'll recommend Hostinger over many of the more popular ones like iPage.

 Especially, the performance that they offer for the price is incredible.
 With uptime not being a cause for concern either, you could only complain about the lack of phone support, if you must.

 There are quite a few upsells, as is expected from any cheap host (they need to make money too, after all).
 So, if you're not a big fan of upsells, you can consider this as a con.
 But then again, that'd be cherrypicking considering they're a budget host.